-If Padelford Park was transformed into an infiltration BMP, the potential capture volume would be 1.6 acre-feet, which would be sufficient to meet the 35% interim compliance and the final compliance.
+If Padelford Park or an equivalent open space was transformed into an infiltration BMP, the potential capture volume would be 1.6 acre-feet, which would be sufficient to meet the 35% interim compliance and the final compliance.
 Additionally, the 1.1 acre-feet needed to meet the 35% interim milestone and final compliance milestone could be addressed using Right-of-Way BMPs.